bonitasoft/bonita-doc/md/customize-living-application-layout.md

 ### Navigate between pages without reloading the entire page.

 Starting with Bonita 7.6.0, when the user clicks on any menu item, only the content of the iframe with the targeted page is refreshed: it does not reload the entire page anymore.
+The HTML5 History API is used to achieve that.
 To take advantage of this improvement if your customized layout has been created with a Bonita version older than 7.6.0, you will need to follow these steps:

 1. Import your _CustomLayout_7.5.x_ (or lower) in the UI Designer 7.6.0 (or later versions)